tahuja002/slate/source/index.html.md

 # Test
 Commit your changes and hit the link mentioned in the email https://APP_URL/launch.html?iss=ABC&launch=XYZ.
 You should see your index.html page with Patient demographics in it.

-# Reading a single resource

-Instance-level operations in FHIR work with a single resource instance at a time.
-Two key operations are read and vread:

-* *smart.api.read({type: resourceType, id: resourceId})* Read the current state of a given resource
-* *smart.api.vread({type: resourceType, id: resourceId, versionId: versionId})* Read a specific version of a given resource

-Just change resourceType to the name of a FHIR resource from this complete list.

-# Searching for resources

-To search for resources you’ll use either:

-* *smart.api.search({type: resourceType, query: queryObject})* when you want to search across patients, or

-* *smart.patient.api.search({type: resourceType, query: queryObject})* when you only want results for the patient in context.

-# FAQ

-* Can I use [babel-polyfill](https://www.npmjs.com/package/babel-polyfill) in my npm package?

-Using `babel-polyfill` in your project will let you write latest ES6 code.
-But on Chrome some sort of memory leak occurs on every refresh of the page.
-See this [babel-polyfill Memory Leaks](https://github.com/babel/babel/issues/4523)

-* Do i need to put follwing tag in all HTML `<meta http-equiv='X-UA-Compatible' content='IE=edge' />`

-Yes.
-This ensures that the page will be displayed in edge mode instead of ie7 which is what the webservers are forcing.
-For more information on what these document modes do see "Understanding legacy document modes"  section.

-* Do i need to put my javascripts at end of body tag?

-Yes.
-Scripts, historically, blocked additional resources from being downloaded more quickly.
-By placing them at the bottom, your style, content, and media could download more quickly giving the perception of improved performance.

-* Do i need to put `<!DOCTYPE html>` at start of each HTML file?

-Yes.
-This will indicate to the browser that the page is HTML5 and it should run in standards mode.